joannakl/cs102/_includes/daily/week2.markdown

   of a color converter (CSS named colors, RGB values, hex-representation).
-Once you decide that you understand the code (how it works, what it does, how the three classes interact, how the user interaction happens, how the file I/O works, ...), you will take a quiz on NYU Classes that is based on the code.
+Once you decide that you understand the code (how it works, what it does, how the three classes interact, how the user interaction happens, how the file I/O works, ...), you will take a quiz on Brightspace that is based on the code.
 (For the purpose of the quiz, you will use the line numbering in the PDF documents of the code, but you should use the actual code to run it and experiment with it.)